 In some cases, the symptoms of head lice are not evident at all.
 People who are not easily affected by allergens will not be able to feel any itchiness whenever they are bitten.
 Sometimes the infestation is mild that there is no physical sign of their presence, but they still pose a threat of infecting other people.

-Symptoms of Body Lice Infestation
+Symptoms of A Body Lice Infestation

 As we have established, the lice found on your scalp is different from those found on your body.
 The body lice or the Pediculus humanus corporis often lay their eggs and produce their waste on your skin and clothing.
 Here are the signs of a body lice infestation:

 Just like the head lice, the saliva of a body louse may cause itching that you are compelled to scratch.
-Excessive scratching will cause the skin to break that would also lead to a secondary infection on top of the possible infection you might get from a louse carrying a pathogen.
+Excessive scratching will cause the skin to break which would also lead to a secondary infection on top of the possible infection you might get from a louse carrying a pathogen.

 Rashes or Red Bumps